 Those who use power and control as weapons use them well.
 Think “movies:” Matt Damon, Keanu Reeves, Jackie Chan, or Bruce Lee.
 That’s what you’re up against, only this time it isn’t just one scene and it’s not a movie.
 It’s real life.
 Over.
 And over.
 And over.

-If you’re a church leader and this isn’t your personal bent, you have little to no idea what you’re up against.
+If you’re a church leader and this isn’t your personal bent, you need to be mentally and spiritually prepared.
+Sure, there’s trouble in the relationship.
+Who doesn’t have trouble now and then?
+But in the case of an abusive relationship, it’s not a boxing match, it’s a street fight.
 You think you know.
 You want to think you know.
 But you don’t.
-Because this isn’t a ring fight with rules, a bell, corner stool, and a referee.
-This is a street fight.
 There are no rules.
-There’s no break, time to regroup, get a plan, or size up your opponent.
+When an abusive individual doesn’t get what he wants, there’s no break, time to regroup, get a plan, or size up your opponent.

-After hearing his wife, you may confront him, expecting in-your-face opposition.
-What you get is false humility; a walk to the altar; promises to tow the line.
-You’ve been played.
 While you were giving him the benefit of the doubt, quick to listen, slow to speak, loving, and playing nice, he manipulated you into giving him more rope and leeway.
 You told his wife she needs to change, give it another go, hang on a little longer, do what it takes to preserve the marriage.
 What you don’t know is that He hasn’t changed; He simply flipped the coin and used the other side to get the same outcome: power and control.
-Now that his hiney is on the line with people he wants to impress, people who might actually make his life difficult–people who have the ability to limit his power, limit his desires, and control–he has to look good and convince everyone on the outside he’s doing his part; she’s not doing hers.
+Now that his sin has been revealed to people who matter, people who could call him to change and surrender, people who have the ability to limit his power, desires, and control–he will make every effort to look the part, convincing them he’s doing his part; she’s not doing hers.

 Tears do not equal repentance.
 “I’m sorry” is not repentance.
 “I won’t do it again,” is not repentance.
 “How can I fix this?” is not repentance.
 “Help me, please,” is not repentance.